Rulikkk/Rulikkk.github.io/content/2020-11-21 Digit Tutor 2/index.md

 - **Synthesis**: allows browser to talk to you
 - **Recognition**: allows browser to convert speech to text

-Logically, there might also be something like "intent recognition", which would help you understand, what did the user really mean, but it seems that current technology state does not allow to do that reliably.
+Logically, there might also be something like "intent recognition", to understand what the user really means, but it seems that current technology state does not allow to do that reliably.

 At first, and very logically, I thought I would need to support _Grammar_ and _Recognition_ in my game.
 Later, during the testing stages, I've figured out,